kerbyferris/kerbyferrisdotcom/README.md

   - bluetooth module
   - fabulosa pencil
 - make images not displayed on home page display in categories
-- things for code
-- multiple category image selection bug
 - prefetching image and font
+- Media as union type of Image | Video
+- youJoy video poster image